Cookie and Pixel Lawsuits: The Rising Legal Risk of Tracking Without Consent

 The single highest-impact fix is blocking every non-essential tracker until a visitor gives affirmative consent.
 Pre-consent firing is the fact pattern behind nearly every case above.
 A complete risk-reduction program covers seven steps.

-1. Inventory every cookie, pixel, script, and SDK running on the site, and know exactly when each one fires relative to page load.
+1. Inventory every cookie, pixel, script, and SDK

-A consent management platform handles steps one through four in one workflow, instead of piecing them together by hand.
+consent management platform handles steps one through four in one workflow, instead of piecing them together by hand.

 How Consently Blocks Trackers Until You Have Consent